 Lina Avancini Colucci is the co-founder of Infinity AI, an automated synthetic data company.
-She previously founded and is currently on the board of EDGE Analytics, a boutique data science consulting company that specializes in end-to-end development and deployment of algorithms.
+She previously founded and is currently on the board of EDGE Analytics, a premiere data science and machine learning consulting company.
 She received her Ph.D. in Medical Engineering and Medical Physics at the Harvard-MIT Health Sciences and Technology (HST) Program.
 In her PhD, Lina developed algorithms for a novel portable, non-invasive hydration sensor that was published as the cover story of Science Translational Medicine.

 Lina graduated from Duke University in Mechanical Engineering with Departmental Distinction.
 She was one of 30 Robertson Scholars selected every year to receive a full, merit-based scholarship and dual student privileges at both Duke and the University of North Carolina (UNC) at Chapel Hill.

 Previously, Lina worked on developing novel ballet pointe shoes in the effort of bringing the 200-year-old piece of equipment into the 21st century.
 She collaborated with Nike and, when she was 17, Lina was first-author on a peer-reviewed paper about her ballet shoes that was featured on the cover of Ergonomics in Design.